Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/02_feed/README.md

 GOAL: Get proportion of fish oil and fish meal live weight equivalents that is consumed by salmon aquaculture in each country per forage fish species.
 Allocate to live weight fish using mass and energetic allocation rates.

-Outputs: a raster for each fish oil and fish meal, under each diet scenario, describing the harvest of each FMFO live weight equivalents (tonnes) that are consumed in each country by salmon aquaculture systems.
+Outputs: a raster and dataset for each fish oil and fish meal, under each diet scenario, describing the harvest of each FMFO live weight equivalents (tonnes) that are consumed in each country by salmon aquaculture systems.

 ## 4c_trimmings_fmfo_allocation.Rmd

 GOAL: Get proportion of fish oil and fish meal live weight equivalents that is consumed by salmon aquaculture in each country per species that come from fish trimmings.
 Allocate to live weight fish using mass and energetic allocation rates.

-Outputs: a raster for each fish oil and fish meal, under each diet scenario, describing the harvest of each FMFO live weight equivalents (tonnes) from trimmings that are consumed in each country by salmon aquaculture systems.
+Outputs: a raster and dataset for each fish oil and fish meal, under each diet scenario, describing the harvest of each FMFO live weight equivalents (tonnes) from trimmings that are consumed in each country by salmon aquaculture systems.

+## 5_fish_disturbance_prod_rasters.Rmd

+GOAL: Convert the tonnes of liveweight fish oil and fish meal to km2 equivalent using a PPR/NPP method taken from [Cashion et al.2017](https://doi.org/10.1111/faf.12222).

+Outputs: A rastser for each fish oil and fish meal, under each diet scenario, describing the km2 equivalent of the harvest of FMFO liveweight equivalents (tonnes) from trimmings and regular FMFO catch that are consumed in each country by salmon aquaculture systems.

+## 6_resample_feed_rasters.Rmd

+Goal: Resample all crop and fish based feed rasters to 100km2 cells.